That's right around when I started using Sweatcoin, and I was pretty intrigued by it.

 Now, going off the math from above, 20,000 SWC = ~21,060,000 steps.

-And, seeing as how you can earn a max of 20 SWC/day currently with the Breaker membership level, it will take 1,000 days – or around 2.7 years – to earn 20,000 SWC.
+And, seeing as how you can earn a max of 600 SWC/month with the Breaker membership level, it will take 33.3 months – or around 2.7 years – to earn 20,000 SWC.
+With the Trouble Maker membership, earning 1,500 SWC/month, it'll take you 13.3 months.

 Needless to say, you've got to be pretty committed.